lightswarm124/cardano-paper-walet/README.md

-# Electrum Bitcoin Paper Wallet
+# Cardano ADA Paper Wallet

-This app creates a printable Bitcoin paper wallet based on an [Electrum](https://electrum.org) wallet seed.
+This app creates a printable Cardano ADA paper wallet based on a wallet seed.
 The wallet is rendered in real time using canvas techniques and can be downloaded as PNG.

 It's a simple and modern open source web application based on React and Redux.